Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/In-Class_Problem_Solving_Prototypes.md

 ![embedded image](figs/CoinFlipHeads.png)

-### ICPS 5: Coupon Collector Problem
+### ICPS 4: Coupon Collector Problem (Analytic vs Simulation)

 A cereal company puts one of $n$ different collectible cards in each box.
 How many boxes do you expect to buy before collecting all $n$ cards?

 The following provides an analytic answer to the question posed above.
 This is included for checking your simulation work.